Paradigm4/grouped_aggregate/README.md

 The operator must be invoked with at least one aggregate and at least one group.

 Optional tuning settings:
-  input_sorted=<true/false>     :: a hint that the input array is sorted by groups, or that, generally,
+  input_sorted=<1/0>            :: a hint that the input array is sorted by groups, or that, generally,
                                    aggregate group values are likely repeated often.
-Defaults to true if aggregating by non-last dimension, false otherwise. max_table_size=MB             :: the amount of memory (in MB) that the operator's hash table structure may consume.
+Defaults to 1 (true) if aggregating by non-last dimension, 0 otherwise. max_table_size=MB             :: the amount of memory (in MB) that the operator's hash table structure may consume.
 Once the table exceeds this size, new aggregate groups are placed into a spillover array.
 Defaults to the merge-sort-buffer